Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/layout/containers.md

 ## Fluid containers

-Use `.container-fluid` for a full width container, spanning the entire width of the viewport.
+Use `.container-fluid` for a full width container with minimum margins, spanning almost the entire width of the viewport.

 ```html
 <div class="container-fluid">